 Accordingly, in September 2012, we introduced our first one-to-one program using iPads.
 We embraced the tablet as a 21st century learning tool — one that would integrate with the learning habits of students.
-Asking students to come to school with an iPad means they have an innovative, mobile, and media creation tool that can help to manage their academic work and personal lives, as well as providing a spontaneous window on the world for the gathering of information.
+All students now have an innovative, mobile, and media creation tool that can help to manage their academic work and personal lives, as well as provide a spontaneous window on the world for the gathering of information.

 NOW HAVE THE ABILITY TO MORE EASILY INTEGRATE TECHNOLOGY THAT SUPPORTS DEEP LEARNING

 BOTH IN AND OUT OF THE CLASSROOM BY UTILIZING CONTENT RESOURCES AND TOOLS THAT

 INCREASE STUDENT ENGAGEMENT WITH THE SUBJECT MATTER AND DEVELOP HIGHER-ORDER

 The advantages of portability, instant-on, thousands of apps, and long battery life are making the iPad a much less intrusive and more practical tool than laptops or computer labs for most classroom activities.
 But by far the greatest advantage has been the iPad serving as a catalyst for discussion and deep thinking about teaching and learning.
 Those discussions are already yielding changes in teaching methodologies to be more closely aligned with contemporary student learning styles.